Want to make credit card purchases without paying interest during your billing cycle? Here’s how interest-free days can help.

 What is the maximum number of interest-free days I can get?

 With Australian credit cards that offer interest-free days, the maximum interest-free days you can take advantage of usually vary in between 44 and 55, depending on the card you use.
+There are also some cards that offer up to 62 days interest-free and some that have extended interest-free finance options with specific retail partners.

 Do additional cards also get interest-free days?

-Additional cards linked to your primary card follow the same billing cycle as the primary card, and offer just as many interest-free days on purchases.
+Additional cards linked to your primary card follow the same billing cycle as the primary card and offer just as many interest-free days on purchases.

 I can’t pay my account’s closing balance in full this month, but I can in the future.
 Will I ever get interest-free days again?